8 Ave SE corridor improvements

 Phil Levson, President, Inglewood Community Association provided positive feedback on the plan to improve the corridor:

-Anticipated benefits to people travelling in the area include:
+Anticipated benefits to people travelling in the area when this work is completed include:

 - Shorter crossing distances for people walking at intersections

 - Helping with sightlines at intersections for all modes of travel

 - Improve walking and cycling connections in the community

 The changes along 8 Avenue S.E. will improve the safety, access and mobility for people who drive, walk and cycle in the Inglewood community.
 In addition, adding the improvements will help to reduce vehicle speeds and cut through traffic along 8 Avenue S.E.

 Some on street parking stalls will need to be shifted along the south side of 8 Avenue S.E. where The City is installing traffic calming curb extensions at the intersections.

 The City's project team will work directly with any affected business owner to minimize construction impact to their business operation prior to the start of the construction activities.